NCAA Tournament 2019: Power Ranking All 32 Teams in Round 2

 Did they get the monkey off their backs?
 Sure they did.

-Did No. 1 Virginia show real grit when it came back from a six-point deficit to defeat No. 16 Gardner-Webb and its own demons by a score of 71-56?
+Did No. 1 Virginia show grit when it came back from a six-point deficit at halftime to defeat No. 16 Gardner-Webb and its own demons from last season?
 I mean, yes.

 But do you trust the Cavaliers to go any further after they were 20 minutes away from joining Scott Norwood, Jean Van de Velde and Fred Merkle as the most infamous losers in sports history?